denverfoundation/storybase/README.rst

   detail pages (#531)
 * Make "My Account" menu consistent in the sidebar and megamenu (#544)
 * Make titles in Explore view left-justified (#576)
+* Include count and link to connected stories in homepage featured slider and explore pasge (#629)
 * High-level query API for stories
 * Implemented a reusable menu class and template tag for rendering menus